ncsurobotics/srv/README.md

 In order to meet these goals, SRV has made a few design changes to SVR.
-Major design changes include using Java and Scala over C for portability, using Gradle over Make and CMake for the build tool, and providing a wrapper process that yeilds when the server has started to simplify scripts that depend on the server.
+Major design changes include using Java and Scala over C for portability, using a JVM based build tool over Make and CMake for the build tool, and providing a wrapper process that yeilds when the server has started to simplify scripts that depend on the server.

 ### Language Choice